 Warrington is developing a multi-agency group to provide support to people at risk of being radicalised, recognising that the radicalisation of vulnerable children and adults is a safeguarding issue.
-The Channel Panel is chaired by a Senior Manager from Cheshire Police.
+The Channel Panel is chaired by a representative from the Local Authority.